 To become a better web developer, we suggest you try both SASS and SCSS.
 Moreover, learning SCSS if you already know CSS is easy, and learning SASS is less tedious once you know SCSS.
 Also, if you need to convert SCSS to SASS or vice-versa you can use the sass-convert tool.

-Beneath the different exterior, both SASS and SCSS do the same thing, i.e., extending the capabilities of CSS and making it more efficient and powerful.
+The SASS has been renamed to SCSS with some modifications, but you can still use the old SASS version.
+Beneath the different exteriors, both SASS and SCSS do the same thing, i.e., extending the capabilities of CSS and making it more efficient and powerful.
 Therefore, choosing either of the two CSS preprocessors depends on the coding preferences.
-If you like indentation go for the indented syntax, which is SASS, otherwise, opt for SCSS to enjoy block formatting like that of cascading style sheets.
+If you prefer indentation, then choose SASS, or if you prefer block formatting like cascading style sheets, choose SCSS.

 Q: Is Sass or SCSS more popular?